nparcollet/cookie/documentation/PACKAGES.md

     > cookie git checkout [repository_name] [destdir]

-### Working with profile content

-When a file need to be imported from the profile, for instance the .config of a package, the following command need to be used:

-    > cookie import [config.name] [destdir]/config.name

-Similarly, to apply a patch on the package sources, the following is to be used and expect the name of the patch to be package-name-x.y.z.patch:

-    > cookie patch [patchdir]

 ## Binary Packages

 As part of the cookie environment, there is a cache mechanism that allow to reuse packages that